 Information sessions and resources are provided by the Student Affairs department during the Fall and Spring orientation process and the "Professional Development" sessions.
-Additionally, counseling and other educational resources are offered through the Intercommunity Counseling Center.
 Furthermore, Student Affairs promotes Sexual Assault Awareness Month during April and the University as a whole participates in Denim Day as a way to demonstrate the community's commitment to awareness and prevention.

-The University will make a good-faith effort to change a complainant's academic, transportation, working, and living situations after an alleged sex offense (including domestic violence, dating violence, and stalking) if requested by the complainant regardless of whether the complainant chooses to report the crime to campus safety or local law enforcement The specific changes to the academic schedule will depend on numerous factors, but the resulting change will be beneficial to the complainant.
+The University will make a good-faith effort to change a complainant's academic, transportation, working, and living situations after an alleged sex offense (including domestic violence, dating violence, and stalking) if requested by the complainant regardless of whether the complainant chooses to report the crime to campus safety or local law enforcement.
+The specific changes to the academic schedule will depend on numerous factors, but the resulting change will be beneficial to the complainant.
 If feasible and appropriate, the University may assist in altering a student's living, transportation, and working situations if requested, however the University operates no on-campus or off-campus student housing facilities and may have limited capacity to assist with a living situation change.
 Student participating in the Federal Work Study program on campus may be reasonably and equitably reassigned as part of this policy.